-The Bachelor of Arts with a major in Interdisciplinary Studies is designed for students who want to pursue interdisciplinary studies.
+The Bachelor of Arts in Interdisciplinary Studies is designed for students who want to pursue interdisciplinary studies.
 It combines an individualized program of major study in two or more disciplines with a minor in a single discipline.

-I. General Education Requirements with Notes for Majors English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Exercise grade of "C" or higher.
-Numerical and Analytical Reasoning MATH B101 or a higher level mathematics course, plus an additional cours statistics, or computer science.
-Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) HIST B101, B102, B111, B112, B115, or B116 Fine Arts 3 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+ral Edu cation Requirements with Notes for Majors English - Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.
+Numer ical and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-courses from: ARTH, ARTS, MUSC, or THEA.
+2 courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
-One of the natural science courses may be a 3credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
+3 courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natura l Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a 3- credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.

 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
-Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.
+Students may elect to take them as either fulfilling a

+Natural Science General Education requirement or a Social Science General Education requirement, but not both.

 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
-For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.
+This requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Credit by Examination test.